 Or was it?

 The first recipe I saw had nothing in it to turn it blue, not even food coloring (not that I advocate the use of artificial coloring in drinks).
-One has to dig a little farther into the past to unravel the confusion.
+One has to dig a little further into the past to unravel the confusion.
 The drink first appeared in Recipes for Mixed Drinks by Hugo Ensslin, printed in 1916.
 The recipe contained an ingredient of which I was not familiar: Creme de Violette.
 Sounds like something that could turn the drink blue, or at least a nice shade of purple.
 The question was why it was later dropped from the recipe.

 As it turns out, Creme de Violette went out of fashion after Prohibition (that little experiment was bad in so many ways) so was simply dropped from the recipes and, eventually, the drink faded into obscurity.
-But Creme de Violette is available again, so the Aviation Cocktail can take to the skies once again
+But Creme de Violette is available again, so the Aviation Cocktail can take to the skies once again.

 All this was moot, of course, because my local, state-run liquor stores didn’t carry Creme de Violette.
 So I bided my time, wondering if I would ever have my desired Aviation cocktail.
 Then, one day, lo and behold, what did I see on my liquor store’s shelf but a bottle of the elusive violet liqueur.
 I snatched it up so fast I almost dropped it.
 I carefully walked to the counter and purchased the mythical elixir, making sure the clerk double-bagged it.
 I got it home and placed it reverently on the sideboard, admiring the tall, cylindrical bottle with the Art Deco style label.